Ayush17318/line-follower/docs/electronics.md

 ### 7. Switch
 Two [switches](https://www.pololu.com/product/1528)/bump sensors are mounted at the front of the robot in order to detect any obstacles.
 ### 8. Inertial Measurement Unit (IMU)
 A BNO055 IMU is mounted at the front part of the chassis.
 Its capable of nine degrees of freedom via an accelerometer, a gyroscope, and a magnetometer.
 It is used to track the position of the robot in order to avoid obstacles and retrace the track.
+A full manufacturer datasheet can be found on this [link](https://cdn-shop.adafruit.com/datasheets/BST_BNO055_DS000_12.pdf).
 ### 9. Batteries
 The robot is powered by six AA rechargeable batteries which can run approximately 5 hours on a single charge.
 ### 10. Pin Connections